melon-dog/wayback/README.md

 `job_id`|str| The unique identifier of the archiving job to check.
 `message`|str| Any important message about the processs.
 `status_code`|str| The save request status code.

-Returns a `WayBackSave` object with details about the save progress or result.

 ## status() parameters: